sneakyweasel/padic-rust/Readme.md

 # P-adic numbers

-This is a library for working with p-adic numbers in Rust.
+Library for working with p-adic numbers in Rust.

+## Status

+This library is currently in development.
+It is not yet ready for use.